 In the most simple terms, sexual desire discrepancy is when two partners do not share the same levels of sex drive or libido, or it can mean they do not share the same desires, interests, or kinks.
 This also needs to have been a problem for six months or more, and be causing significant distress in the relationship.
 If you have similar needs and those are met, you’re fine!

-If you have differing needs but you’re both ok with it, also fine!
+If you have different needs but you’re both ok with it, also fine!
 Sexual compatibility is not a fixed concept.
 People are constantly changing, and with them, so are their libido levels and desires.
 Certain life events, hormone changes, or behavioral changes can cause changes in a couple's sexual compatibility.

 There are many reasons why a person may decline or not be interested in having sex.
 No matter what the reason is, it is important to remember that sexual desire does not represent love.